theatlasroom/tidbits/libraries-frameworks/react.md

   `dispatch({type: 'MY_EVENT', ... params});`

 ### Actions
+* The entry point to the system for anything that needs to enter with the system (User input, api interactions)
 * Should be housed in a seperate file for each store `export function createTodo(text){
     dispatcher.dispatch({